mrpmorris/Fluxor/Source/Tutorials/02-Blazor/02D-ReduxDevToolsTutorial/README.md

  * Latency: How often actions are added to the plugin.
  * MaximumHistoryLength: How many actions at most should be displayed in the plugin.

-There is also an option to have Fluxor pass the strack trace to `ReduxDevTools`.
+There is also an option to have Fluxor pass the stack trace to `ReduxDevTools`.
 This is useful for when an action is being dispatched and you need to identify where it was dispatched from.

 ```c#